icmoore/syscoin-tex/README.md

 ```
 > brew install mactex texmaker
 ```
+Depending on system, running this install could take up to several hours.
 To open texmaker, goto Applications folder and navigate to select tex file in repos (ie, via File | Open in main menu)